Skill Blitz Sale-mobile

 Top Cities where Knowledgehut Conduct PMP Certification Training Course Online

-Control charts are used across several projects, especially where quality control is concerned.
+Control chart in PMP is a crucial tool used across several projects, especially where quality control is concerned.
 It has proven to be a useful device over a century, and you can see the principle of application everywhere.
 Various stock markets across the world have measures in place where they suspend trading when the index moves beyond a certain level in either direction.
 This is done so that the regular can check for foul play.

 During the pandemic, city administrations have been closely monitoring the rate of infections, patients requiring hospitalization and the number of beds available.
 When numbers shift quickly in either direction it is a cause for concern.
 While numbers dropping is a good thing a sudden unexplained drop is still a cause for concern.
 Has there been a reduction in testing?
 Are we testing in the right clusters?
 Did we change the type of tests that we were using?
 Understanding these factors could help in identifying issues and rectifying them.